hasezoey/ade-key-extractor-rust/crates/winapi-bin/README.md

 # ade-extract-winapi-bin

-This Binary is made to use [`winapi`](https://crates.io/crates/winapi) to call [`CryptUnprotectData`](https://learn.microsoft.com/en-us/windows/win32/api/dpapi/nf-dpapi-cryptunprotectdata), because there didnt exist a cli tool to call this function previously, so it could not be called outside of wine.
+This Binary is made to use [`winapi`](https://crates.io/crates/winapi) to call [`CryptUnprotectData`](https://learn.microsoft.com/en-us/windows/win32/api/dpapi/nf-dpapi-cryptunprotectdata), because there didnt exist a cli tool to call this function previously, so it could not be called outside of a dedicated binary.

-Can be used stand-alone:
+This Binary can be used stand-alone without any of the other tools in this repository.

+## Usage

 All input's & output's are encoded in hex.

+Running the binary only needs 2 parameters, the hex encoded `entropy` and the hex encoded `data`:

 ```sh
 ade-extract-winapi-bin.exe "hex_entropy" "hex_data"